Health care

-Health care or healthcare is the improvement of health via the prevention, diagnosis, treatment, amelioration or cure of disease, illness, injury, and other physical and mental impairments in people.
+Health care, or healthcare, is the improvement or maintenance of health via the prevention, diagnosis, treatment, amelioration or cure of disease, illness, injury, and other physical and mental impairments in people.
 Health care is delivered by health professionals and allied health fields.
 Medicine, dentistry, pharmacy, midwifery, nursing, optometry, audiology, psychology, occupational therapy, physical therapy, athletic training, and other health professions all constitute health care.
-It includes work done in providing primary care, secondary care, and tertiary care, as well as in public health.
+The term includes work done in providing primary care, secondary care, tertiary care, and public health.

-Access to health care may vary across countries, communities, and individuals, influenced by social and economic conditions as well as health policies.
+Access to health care may vary across countries, communities, and individuals, influenced by social and economic conditions and health policies.
 Providing health care services means "the timely use of personal health services to achieve the best possible health outcomes".
-Factors to consider in terms of health care access include financial limitations (such as insurance coverage), geographical and logistical barriers (such as additional transportation costs and the possibility to take paid time off work to use such services), sociocultural expectations, and personal limitations (lack of ability to communicate with health care providers, poor health literacy, low income).
-Limitations to health care services affects negatively the use of medical services, the efficacy of treatments, and overall outcome (well-being, mortality rates).
+Factors to consider in terms of health care access include financial limitations (such as insurance coverage), geographical and logistical barriers (such as additional transportation costs and the ability to take paid time off work to use such services), sociocultural expectations, and personal limitations (lack of ability to communicate with health care providers, poor health literacy, low income).
+Limitations to health care services affect negatively the use of medical services, the efficacy of treatments, and overall outcome (well-being, mortality rates).

-Health systems are organizations established to meet the health needs of targeted populations.
+Health systems are the organizations established to meet the health needs of targeted populations.
 According to the World Health Organization (WHO), a well-functioning health care system requires a financing mechanism, a well-trained and adequately paid workforce, reliable information on which to base decisions and policies, and well-maintained health facilities to deliver quality medicines and technologies.

 An efficient health care system can contribute to a significant part of a country's economy, development, and industrialization.
-Health care is conventionally regarded as an important determinant in promoting the general physical and mental health and well-being of people around the world.
+Health care is an important determinant in promoting the general physical and mental health and well-being of people around the world.
 An example of this was the worldwide eradication of smallpox in 1980, declared by the WHO, as the first disease in human history to be eliminated by deliberate health care interventions.

 Delivery

 The delivery of modern health care depends on groups of trained professionals and paraprofessionals coming together as interdisciplinary teams.
-This includes professionals in medicine, psychology, physiotherapy, nursing, dentistry, midwifery and allied health, along with many others such as public health practitioners, community health workers and assistive personnel, who systematically provide personal and population-based preventive, curative and rehabilitative care services.
+This includes professionals in medicine, psychology, physiotherapy, nursing, dentistry, midwifery and allied health, along with many others such as public health practitioners, community health workers and assistive personnel.
+These professionals systematically provide personal and population-based preventive, curative and rehabilitative care services.

-While the definitions of the various types of health care vary depending on the different cultural, political, organizational, and disciplinary perspectives, there appears to be some consensus that primary care constitutes the first element of a continuing health care process and may also include the provision of secondary and tertiary levels of care.
+While the definitions of the various types of health care vary based on the different cultural, political, organizational, and disciplinary perspectives, there is general consensus that primary care constitutes the first element of a continuous health care process and may also include the provision of secondary and tertiary levels of care.
 Health care can be defined as either public or private.